 3. How will the Clinical Rotations or Externship be established?

-ed2go has established a national contract with Walgreens for Pharmacy Technician externships.
-Walgreens externships are based on availability. ed2go will work with you to set up Walgreens externships for 100 hours.
-If you don't participate in the Walgreens externship, you'll want to initiate clinical rotations.
+ed2go has established a national contract with Walgreens and CVS for Pharmacy Technician externships.
+Externships are based on availability. ed2go will work with you to set up Walgreens or CVS externships for 100 hours.
+If you don't participate in the externship, you'll want to initiate clinical rotations.
 You know best what facilities are in your area.
 Once you've located a hospital or retail store and made contact, you'll notify the instructor.
 Once the instructor has the name, contact, and phone number of the facility, he or she can ensure you'll get the necessary training to complete your program.
 We can't guarantee the timeframe in which your clinical rotations will be established.
 If you’re currently working in a pharmacy setting, that will qualify.
 With the increase in confidentiality and privacy regulations and liability issues in relation to health information, clinical rotations could become difficult to accomplish.
 In the event that you can't arrange a rotation, you can complete a research project for each area instead.
 Please note students may be required to provide proof of professional liability insurance for externship program.

 4. Can I enroll in this program if I have a criminal record?

 No. To participate in the externships, students must not have a criminal record.
 Background checks will be conducted prior to the student's admittance into the externship program.